-\begin{rem} In the present article we will only work with framed flow categories such that, for any two $x,y\in\calP$, $W(x,y)$ and $I(x,y)$ are trivial of rank 0. \end{rem}
+\begin{rem} In the present article, we will only work with framed flow categories such that, for any two $x,y\in\calP$, $W(x,y)$ and $I(x,y)$ are trivial of (virtual) rank 0. \end{rem}

-A simple example of a framed flow category is $\Sigma^d\unit$, $d\in\bbZ$, which consists of the unstructured flow category $\unit$ together with the framing consisting of a virtual real vector space $V$ of virtual rank $d$ over the single object.
+A simple example of a framed flow category is $\Sigma^d\unit$, $d\in\bbZ$; this has underlying unstructured flow category $\unit$ together with the framing consisting of a real virtual vector space $V$ of virtual rank $d$ over the single object.

-\cite[Theorem 1.6]{AB24} says there exists a stable $\infty$-category $\flow^\fr$ whose objects are framed flow categories.
-More generally, the $d$-simplices in $\flow^\fr$ are given by \emph{framed flow $d$-simplices} (c.f. \cite[Section 4]{AB24}).
+\cite[Theorem 1.6]{AB24} shows there exists a stable $\infty$-category $\flow^\fr$ whose objects are framed flow categories.
+More generally, the $d$-simplices in $\flow^\fr$ are given by \emph{framed flow $d$-simplices} (cf. \cite[Section 4]{AB24}).
 We will not reiterate the definition in the present article since it would be a large digression.
-The idea of framed flow simplices is to categorify the familiar notions of: continuation maps, homotopies of continuation maps, and so on, which arise in Floer theory.
-Moreover, \cite[Proposition 1.10]{AB24} says there is an equivalence of stable $\infty$-categories between $\flow^\fr$ and $\spectra$.
+The idea of framed flow simplices is to categorify the familiar notions of: continuation maps, homotopies of continuation maps, and so on.
+Moreover, \cite[Proposition 1.10]{AB24} shows there is an equivalence of stable $\infty$-categories between $\flow^\fr$ and $\spectra$.